 What is the punishment for viewing illegal content on the internet in Canada?

-The punishment for viewing illegal content on the internet in Canada can vary depending on the nature and severity of the offense.
+The punishment for viewing illegal content on the internet in Canada can vary depending on the nature and severity of the offence.
 For example, if someone is convicted of viewing child pornography, they can face imprisonment for up to 10 years.
 On the other hand, if someone is caught illegally streaming copyrighted material, they could face fines and legal action from the copyright holder.

 Is it illegal to download illegal content in Canada?